Government IT & Security

 Trigger: Resident-facing portal experiences sustained service degradation.

-First Response: Activate incident command, isolate failure domains, and publish internal status protocol for service teams.
+First response: Activate incident command, isolate failure domains, and publish internal status protocol for service teams.

 Stabilization: Restore essential functions, clear backlog safely, and implement post-incident control improvements.